Dimm-ddr/loudlyproud/docs/testing-task-2-unit.md

-# Task 2: Unit Tests
+# Task 2: Test Setup & Unit Tests

-**Estimated Time**: 30-40 minutes
+**Estimated Time**: 20-30 minutes
-**Prerequisites**: Task 1 completed (dependencies and configs installed)
+**Prerequisites**: Task 1 completed (config files created)
 **Context**: Read `docs/testing-context.md` first

 ## Objective

-Create unit tests for pagination logic, sorting logic, and DOM guard clauses.
-These are fast, isolated tests that don't require building the Hugo site.
+Create test setup files, helper utilities, and unit test files for pagination, sorting, and DOM guards.
+This task only creates files - no test execution.

+## Important Note

+⚠️ **This task runs in an isolated VM environment**.
+Do NOT run `pnpm install` or `pnpm run test:unit`.
+Only create files.
+Tests will be run later during verification.

 ## What You'll Create